djsyi/Matlab_-OrientTuning2Freq-master/README.md

 The above command filters (SNR ratio > 4), averages and then visualizes the electrode data for Raw EEG data (`cond` = 3) for conditions 1 to 27 (`conditions_to_visualize`) where the frequency is equal to 10 (`target_freq`) with the low contrast set from '1-7', medium contrast '12-15', and high contrast '19-25'.

-The plot will be saved in a file called 'mySNRPlot'
+The plot will be saved in a file called 'significantSNRPlot'

 ![alt text](https://i.ibb.co/rv876QP/significant-SNRplot.png)